volodymyrhudyma/blog/content/blog/2020-06-26-controlled-and-uncontrolled-components-in-react.md

 ---
-title: What are the controlled and uncontrolled components in React?
+title: What Are The Controlled And Uncontrolled Components In React?
 tag:
   - React
+promote: false
 metaDescription: Learn the differences between Controlled and Uncontrolled components in React.
 Find the advantages and disadvantages of both approaches.
 teaser: We, as software developers, often build different kinds of forms, which